-- · Equity interest held only by investor

-- No minimum investment by the investor.

-- A share, trust unit or partnership interest that carries an entitlement to participate in the profits or gains of the issuer and is redeemable or subject to be repurchased at the option of the investor.

-- Does not include closed-end issuers.

-- Close-end issuers may elect to be licensed as an investment fund.
+- \bullet Equity interest held only by the investor. - No minimum investment by the investor. - A share, trust unit, partnership interest or participation interest that carries an entitlement to participate in the profits or gains of the issuer and is redeemable or subject to be repurchased at the option of the investor. - Does not include closed-end issuers. - Close-end issuers may elect to be licensed as an investment fund.